krgamestudios/MERN-template/README.md

 This should get the template working in development mode.

+# Deployment

+When deploying your project, please ensure that you're using HTTPS protocol.
+It's not hard to set up using certbot.

 # Microservices

 There are external components to this template referred to as "microservices".
 These can be omitted entirely by simply removing the React component that accesses them.